mikegggit/data_structures/graph/tree/binary_search/README.md

 An unbalanced tree leads to worst case performance of some operations approaching O(n).

+A BST is most unbalanced when nodes are almost sorted.

 For improved performance and a more balanced tree, at the expense of a more complex implementation, use AVL and Red / Black trees.

+BST is most efficient when the tree is balanced.

+insert(val) -> O(N)
+	Worst case, nodes are inserted in sorted order, leading to a high tree.
+remove(val) -> O(N)
+	Worst case scenario, nodes were stored in sorted order, leading to a high tree.
+	To delete, need to first find the node to delete, then...

+		If...
+		...no children, remove node
+		...one child, replace node to be removed w/ the child ...two children, replace node to remove w/ next successor (??? or predecessor???)

+find(val) -> O(N)
+	See insert.